arjun2007-prog/TPMS---dmeo-setup/README.md

 | GSM RESET | Pin 2 | A7672S RESET |

 ### Decode logic
+BLE Minor value is converted to 16 bit binary.
-The BLE Minor value is split into two bytes:
+The value is then split into two bytes:
 ```
 pressure_byte = high byte of Minor  →  pressure_kPa = pressure_byte × 2.5
 temperature_C = low byte of Minor − 40